Native American Wisdom, Philsophy,

 published in Native American Prayers - by the Episcopal Church

-What humilty and purity of spirit is demonstrated here!
+What humility and purity of spirit is demonstrated here!

 In what way did we think we could 'educate' them?